JamesW162/Group9Project/README.md

 # SIGN LANGUAGE TRANSLATOR
-At the current moment this is a ALS translator unfortunately it did not allow me to upload the data set- git hub panicked because apparently "_100 files is too much_" so its up to you to create the data for this model
+At the current moment this is a BSL translator unfortunately it did not allow me to upload the data set- git hub panicked because apparently "_100 files is too much_" so its up to you to create the data for this model

 This project uses Mediapipe for hand detection and ML model to classify the gestures.
 The system then uses real -time video input from a camera to detect hand landmarks and predict what letter the hand gesture relates to.
+It is currently built using version 3.11.9 of python.
 For example:

 ![image](https://github.com/user-attachments/assets/f8b1654a-554f-4194-9add-d3a08eb3a8c6)